Age Pension eligibility

 Share market dividends (deemed income)

-Financial investments (deemed income, see list)
+Financial investments (deemed income)

 Savings accounts and term deposits (deemed income)